uidaholib/main-web-redesign_draft/content/studio/loanableequipment.md

 layout: page
 ---

 The library offers various equipment for students, faculty, and staff to use in or outside of the library building.
-To check out any piece of equipment, please bring your Vandal card to the Circulation Desk on the library’s first floor and sign the UI Library Multimedia Lending User Agreement form.
+To check out any piece of equipment, please bring your Vandal card to the Circulation Desk on the library's first floor and sign the U of I Library Multimedia Lending User Agreement form.

 {% assign tools = site.data.loanable_equipment %}
 <div class="row">
 {% for t in tools %}